mplesser/azcam/docs/docs/installation.md

   - "LOCTIME", "Local time at start of exposure"

 (Windows OS) For the local machine time to be as accurate as possible, some machines sync time on a fairly short interval (every few minutes).
 A time sync setup app may be used to set the sync interval and remote time server addresses for the w32tm system time process.
 This file is typically a shell file named *setup_time_sync* and is found in the azcam environment support folders.
 It is usually executed automatically when the machine boots (see the shell:startup fodler).

+## ARC controller Camera Server
+installation of camera servers is generally a two part process.
+First install drivers and then install the azcam camera server application.
+We use the Windows 10 OS for our camera servers.
+The drivers were devleoped by ARC and provided in 32- and 64-bit versions for both PCI (ARC-64) and PCIe (ARC-66) fiber optic boards.
+Administrative privileges are required for these installations.

+For the CAstroArcCameraServer64.exe program, vcredist_x64.exe may be required to be installed.

+The azcam InstallService.bat script erquires the XYNTService.exe utility.